Custom Software vs. Off-the-Shelf: How to Make the Right Call

 By Thomas Tague · Updated

-When a business needs new software, there are two paths: buy something that already exists, or build something designed specifically for how you work.
+When you need software, you’ve really got two paths.
+Buy something that already exists, or build something shaped around how you actually work.
 Both are legitimate.
 Neither is always right.
+Here’s the framework I use when someone asks me which way to go.

-Start with the off-the-shelf case
+Start with the case for buying

 The hidden cost of “just buy another tool”